Why exercise in pregnancy is good

 - calf swelling or pain.

 If you feel unwell, nauseous or out of breath while exercising, stop to recover and take it a bit easier next time.
-If you’re worried, talk to your doctor or midwife.
+If you’re worried, talk to your midwife or doctor.